 Test scores are not the only criteria the Admissions Committee considers when making a decision.
 However, most of the Academy’s students perform at above-average levels.
 Therefore, the Admissions Committee uses entrance test scores to determine the potential success that a student may have if enrolling at our school.
 The Admissions Committee considers test scores, teacher recommendations, current school grades, special talents, and how a child will benefit and add to the school when making a decision.

 There are several options for out-of-town applicants to take the entrance exam.
-For an additional fee, we can arrange through Prometric (a subsidary of ETS) for applicants in grades 5-12 to take the ISEE in your hometown, even overseas!
+Arrangement can be made for applicants in grades 2-12 to take the ISEE in your hometown, even overseas!

 We can also arrange for a proctor to administer the test, and for Kindergarten applicants help you to locate a licensed educational psychologist who can administer the test in your area.